-IndiaMART has organically built a CRM software called Lead Manager which is a conversational platform wherein suppliers and buyers interact for the requirements, share catalogue, guotes, leads generated through IndiaMART dedicatedly.
-It is not just our longterm or short-term agenda to resolve the critical issue of unemployment, rather the same runs in the DNA of our
+IndiaMART has organically built a CRM software called Lead Manager which is a conversational platform wherein suppliers and buyers interact for the requirements, share catalogue, quotes,

+IndiaMART proactively considers employment generation not just at the organisational level but extends its bounds to its supplier chain as well.
+SMEs critically employ staff to handle leads generated through IndiaMART dedicatedly.
+It is not just our longterm or short-term agenda to resolve the critical issue of unemployment, rather the same runs in the DNA of our business model.
+IndiaMART has fostered employment amongst the masses and duly acknowledges the importance of educating its suppliers and service providers.